neelbavarva/StackBlitz_Images/README.md

-<h4>You will not find anything good in here, it contains some images for my projects.</h4>
+<h4>You will not find anything good in here, it contains some files & images for my projects.</h4>